 Existing law prohibits the use of any pipe, pipe or plumbing fitting or fixture, solder, or flux that is not "lead free" in the installation or repair of any water system or any plumbing in a facility providing water for human consumption.
 Senate Bill (SB) 1398 became effective on September 27, 2016, and added Section 116885 to the Health and Safety Code (HSC).
 HSC Section 116885 requires water systems to compile an inventory of known lead user service lines in use in its distribution system and identify areas that may have lead user service lines in use in its distribution by July 1, 2018.
-After completing the inventory, water systems are required to provide a timeline for replacement of known lead user service lines in the distribution system to the SWRCB.
-In addition, water systems with areas that may have lead user service lines in use in its distribution system must either determine the existence or absence of lead service lines in these areas and provide that information to the SWRCB, or provide a timeline for replacement of the user service lines whose content cannot be determined by July 1, 2020.
+After completing the inventory, water systems are required to provide a timeline for replacement of known lead user service lines in the distribution system must either determine the existence or absence of lead service lines in use in its distribution system must either determine the SWRCB, or provide a timeline for replacement of the user service lines whose content cannot be determined by July 1, 2020.
 The SWRCB must approve the replacement timeline.